drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 <a name="link4"></a>
 # 4 - Setup

 When the *Salesforce1 Pebble Dashboard* app starts, it will display the welcome screen indicating it has started.
-However, it will not have connected to the Salesforce1 Platform until you use the Pebble App on your smartphone to provide your Salesforce user name and password.
+However, it will not have connected to the Salesforce1 Platform until you use the Pebble App on your smartphone to provide your Salesforce user name and password.<br>

 ![image alt text](images/image05.png)